Databricks as a target

 Load from STG table to target table

-In this stage - all of the following steps are performed in one transaction (Based on Postgres ability to run DDL and DML inside one transaction):
+In this stage, you perform all the following steps in one transaction (Based on Postgres ability to run DDL and DML inside one transaction):

 - Defining and updating any metadata changes on the target table, excluding dropping columns.